Municipal Guard (Odesa): Attempts to establish a municipal militia

 The first attempts to establish a municipal guard in Odesa began in 2007.
 Odesa Mayor Eduard Gurwits announced the plans for establishment of a municipal militia force to guard the law and order in the city with a personnel of 1,000 people, which is going to fight against domestic crime.

 Afterwards, the leadership of the Ministry of Internal Affairs of Ukraine in the context of the opposition between the mayor of Odesa Eduard Gurwitz and the chairman of the regional council Ruslan Bodelan opposed the establishment of "illegal military formations," instead of the municipal militia in 2008 there were "Municipal Squadrons" formed which consisted of 50 people who did not play a specific role in managing the lawful order in the city.

-In 2008 a working group led by Doctor of law Mikhail Baymuratov created a draft project – the charter of the territorial bulk of Odesa, which was supposed to establish the municipal militia.
+In 2008 a working group led by Doctor of Law Mikhail Baymuratov created a draft project – the charter of the territorial bulk of Odesa, which was supposed to establish the municipal militia.
 However, the project was not adopted, and the status of the municipal militia was not regulated in the legislation of Ukraine.
 In 2012 with the goal of protecting Odesa City Council instead of the state security service there were private security firms used of Odesa Mayor Alexei Kostusev.

 Department of the Municipal Guard

 On August 27, 2014 the Department of Municipal Guard of the Odesa City Council was established.

 This structure assumed the functions of a disbanded environmental militia, the city inspection for the improvement, the management of advertising and trade and of the legal department.
 The Department coordinated activities of private security agencies involved in "protecting public order".

 Among these structures the security company "Gepard" and the public organization "Narodnaya Strazha" were related to the mayor of Odesa Gennadiy Trukhanov and the chairman of Odesa Regional State Administration Igor Palitsa.

 "Gepard" and "Narodnaya Strazha" were seen in a number of incidents, including the attack on Odesa activists during protests against deforestation and the construction of a parking lot on the Health Route, former members of Rodina and Antimaidan parties were seen among the attackers.

-On June 16, 2014 representatives of the security company "Gepard" fought with participants in protest actions near the Russian consulate in Odesa in the view of the shot down IL-76 in Lugansk.
+On June 16, 2014 representatives of the security company "Gepard" fought with participants in protest actions near the Russian consulate in Odesa in the view of the shot down IL-76 in Luhansk.
 As a result of the conflict activists had suffered.
 "Gepard" also participated in an armed confrontation around the Odesa oil refinery.

 As the director of the Department of the Municipal Guard in April 2017 was appointed Viktor Kuznetsov, who served as the head of the traffic militia in Odesa during the presidency of Yanukovych and was noticed in a number of corruption scandals.